ScottHMcKean/multimodal-accelerator/RUNME.md

 We use poetry to manage dependencies and virtual environments.
 We also use it to manage the testing framework and run coverage reports automatically.
 See pyproject.toml for more details.

+# Where the implementations are

+Config + location
+What to change for your thingy.

+#

 ## Development Setup with Poetry

 ### Quick Start